EXO Fire Protection Safety

 Trip-hazard and debris control

-Southern Utah heat, sun, wind, dust, long drives, and remote service areas change the risk profile of ordinary work.
-Crews are expected to account for hydration, work pacing, visibility, fatigue, and environmental changes.
+Heat, sun, wind, dust, long drives, and remote service areas change the risk profile of otherwise ordinary work.

 Heat awareness and hydration discipline